-2 S.Res.
+&lt;sup>3 S.Res.
 189, introduced by Senator Roger Wicker on June 18, 2009, and a similar bill, H.Res.
 588, introduced by Representative James McGovern on June 26, 2009, express the sense of the chamber that the prosecution of Khodorkovski is politically-motivated, calls for the new charges against him to be dropped, and urges that he be paroled as a sign that Russia is moving toward upholding democratic principles and human rights.
 President Obama has raised concerns about a new trial for Khodorkovski.
 The White House.
 Office Of The Press Secretary.
 Transcript of President Obama's Interview with Novaya Gazeta, July 6, 2009.
-In late 2009, the European Court of Human Rights will hold hearings on a complaint by Khodokovski that the Russian government subjected him to inhumane and degrading treatment, unlawful and politically motivated arrest and detention, and judicial persecution.
-In late July 2009, Russia's former Prime Minister Mikhail Kasyanov submitted a brief to the court in support of Khodorkovski's complaint.
+The European Court of Human Rights plans to hold hearings on a complaint by Khodorkovski that the Russian government subjected him to inhumane and degrading treatment, unlawful and politically motivated arrest and detention, and judicial persecution.